trek-view/basecamp/_posts/2022-09-23-injecting-camm-gpmd-telemetry-videos-part-4-camm.md

 There are two `trak`s, one for the video metadata, the other for the telemetry metadata.
 The first `trak`, as ordered above, contains the camm data; `moov` > `trak` > `mdia` > `minf` > `stbl` > `stsd` > `camm`.
 This is the same path as GPMF if you remember back to last weeks post.

-OK, lets start to reverse engineer this to understand what we're looking at.
+OK, lets start to reverse engineer this to understand how this was all created.

 ## Raw telemetry (inside `mdat` box)